marina601/easy-cocktail-recipes/TESTING.md

      -- 1st - Greeting message
      -- 2nd - What tools the user will need to execute the recipes -- 3rd - Call to action point tells the user what to do when they go to the recipe page
+  - The user is guided to the next page via a call to action button in the third call out or the user can simply choose which page to view via navigation bar.

 2. As a first-time user, I want to view a selection of cocktail recipes available.
   - When the user is landing on the recipe page the user is presented with all the cocktail recipes in the collapse view.
   - Showing Recipe Image and Recipe Title.
+  - Call to action button located at the bottom of the page leading the user to learn more about he blog creators.

 3. As a first-time user, I want to be able to see the ingredients and method for each cocktail.
   - The user can view the recipes by clicking on the recipe name.